MicrosoftDocs/cloud-adoption-framework/docs/adopt/how-to-adopt-the-cloud.md

 # How to adopt the cloud

 We want to give you a sense of what your cloud adoption journey could look like.
-To that end, it can be helpful to see how other organizations adopt the cloud (*see the following diagram*).
+It can be helpful to see how other organizations adopt the cloud (*see the following diagram*).

 :::image type="content" source="../_images/adopt/adopt-existing-apps-v7.png" alt-text="Diagram showing portfolio migration modernization approach.":::